BruhKofi/bruhkofi.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a web developer and IT consultant.
+I am a web developer and IT consultant.
 My areas of interest among others include iOT, digital marketing and building the most user-friendly mobile and web apps.
 I am totally fascinated by startups!!!
 I pride myself on my ability to recognize and articulate a distinct voice for every project.
-I am driven by the in-depth problem solving that coding provides, new challenges, and the opportunity to continously learn from people.</p>
+I am driven by the in-depth problem solving that coding provides, new challenges, and the opportunity to continously learn from people.
+<div class="breaker"></div>
+Currently working as a Frontend Engineer at [HelloFresh](https://hellofresh.com){:target="_blank"}, helping demystify healthy eating. **Join the Revolution!** Use code **NLAJX7** for a **20€ discount** on your first box - **From Me to You** :)
 <div class="breaker"></div>

 <h2>Skills</h2>